Tay Wei Ming: 2022: Third and Fourth international titles

 After not competing internationally for more than two years, Tay returned to the circuit at the Bahrain Para Badminton International in May.
-Playing in his favorite event, the SU5 men's singles, he did not advance past the knockout stage and lost to India's Hardik Makkar in three tightly contested games, 21–19, 17–21, 14–21.
+Playing in his favorite event, the SU5 men's singles, he did not advance past the knockout stage after losing to India's Hardik Makkar in three tightly contested games.
 In September, he played at the Uganda Para Badminton International and emerged as the SU5 men's singles champion, his third international open title of his career.
-He defeated India's Prithiviraj Thillai Natarajan in two relatively untroubled sets, 21–8, 21–13 to clinch his first title since 2018.
+He defeated India's Prithiviraj Thillai Natarajan in two relatively untroubled sets to clinch his first title since 2018.
 Besides the singles event, he also took part in the men's doubles event with countryman, Ang Chee Hiong and they finished as runner-up to the No. 1 seed, India's Karan Paneer and Prithiviraj Thillai Natarajan.
 In November, Tay took part in his fifth BWF Para-Badminton World Championships held in Tokyo, Japan.
 He contested in the SU5 men's singles event only and did not advance from the group stage after losing two out of his three group matches to his rivals Ilker Tuzcu and Bartłomiej Mróz.
-Tay finished his season strongly by winning his fourth international open title when he and his partner, Ang Chee Hiong defeated the Brazilian pair of Eduardo Oliveira and Yuki Roberto Rodrigues in the SU5 men's doubles final with the scoreline of 21–16, 21–12 at the Peru Para Badminton International held in December.
-He also finished joint third in the SU5 men's singles event after he lost to Bartłomiej Mróz in the semi-finals, 17–21, 11–21.
+Tay finished his season strongly by winning his fourth international open title when he and his partner, Ang Chee Hiong defeated the Brazilian pair of Eduardo Oliveira and Yuki Roberto Rodrigues in the SU5 men's doubles final at the Peru Para Badminton International held in December.
+He also finished joint third in the SU5 men's singles event after he lost to Bartłomiej Mróz in the semi-finals.